Kerala Promotes Gender Equality in Schools

 People have appreciated this move by the Government of Kerala.
 They want other state governments to create such textbooks as well!

 Remember, hard work and determination do not discriminate based on gender.
-We should strive to follow our passion without interference from others.
+We should strive to follow our [[passion::A strong enthusiasm or interest about something]] without interference from others.